IPS-Eye-White

 James and Paul

-What use is it, my brethren, if someone says he has faith but he has no works?
+James: What use is it, my brethren, if someone says he has faith but he has no works?
 Can that faith save him?
 If a brother or sister is without clothing and in need of daily food, and one of you says to them, "Go in peace, be warmed and be filled," and yet you do not give them what is necessary for their body, what use is that?
 Even so faith, if it has no works, is dead, being by itself.
 But someone may well say, "You have faith and I have works; show me your faith without the works, and I will show you my faith by my works."
 You believe that God is one.
 You do well; the demons also believe, and shudder.
 But are you willing to recognize, you foolish fellow, that faith without works is useless?
 (James 2:14-20 NASB)

-For we maintain that a man is justified by faith apart from works of the Law.
+Paul: For we maintain that a man is justified by faith apart from works of the Law.
 (Romans 3:28 NASB)

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 (Ephesians 2:8-9 NASB)

-The perceived contradiction between the words of these two apostles has long been a theological battleground leading to some serious error and much misguided appeal to the book of James for support.
-For example,
+The perceived contradiction between the words of these two apostles has long been a theological battleground leading to some serious error For example, critics often point to these verses as an example of the Bible contradicting itself and cults often use the book of James to support their teaching that works are necessary for salvation. (in their case the "works" include donating time and money to the organization itself).

 In reality, James' statement has been both misunderstood and misinterpreted.
 (Apparently even Martin Luther didn't follow what James was saying since he called the book "an epistle of straw".
 But why am I not surprised?
 Contrary to the deified position Martin Luther holds today, he held numerous wrong beliefs.
 (See Martin Luther)